-YouTube is even starting to allow movies to stream for free with ads.
-Consider that as of this writing, a YouTube user can log in, watch a brief ad at the top, and then view The Terminator in its entirety without any further interruption.
+YouTube is starting to allow movies to stream for free with ads — and good ones at that!
+Consider that as of this writing, a YouTube user can log in, watch a brief ad at the top, and then view The Birdcage in its entirety without any further interruption.

 That’s crazy, right?

 Particularly with YouTube’s cutting-edge status and knack for innovation in creating a richer user experience, there could be some fascinating developments in the coming years as virtual reality technology continues to improve.

 Expect YouTube to continue ascending among the best streaming services as it produces more original programming.